buzzkale/dsci551_project/README.md

 * MySQL (in EC2)
 * MongoDB (in EC2)
 * OpenAI API key
-* Libraries: pymysql, openai, pymongo, fastapi
+* Libraries: pymysql, openai, pymongo, fastapi, jinja, uvicorn[standard]

 Setup prerequisites:
 * In order for the code to access EC2, you must add the security group inbound rules: